 We respect your privacy and are committed to protecting your personal data.
-This privacy notice will let you know how we handle the personal data you give us as well as how the law protects your privacy.
+This privacy notice will let you know how we handle the personal data we collect as well as your rights.

 We are made up of a number of companies, all forming part of the Mayborn Group.
 This privacy notice is issued on behalf of the Mayborn Group so when we mention “we”, “us” or “our” we are talking about the company in Mayborn Group responsible for processing your data.